cbmira01/NWS/readme.md

-## Synopsis

-Neighborhood Web Site
+# Neighborhood Web Site

 This project demonstrates an Angular-powered website using back-end interaction with MySQL scripted in PHP.

 ## Features